US Citizens with Foreign Income or Financial Assets

 Tax and Legal Advice in Europe

-Through our working partnership with the Frankfurt, Germany based law and accounting firm Winheller, we can help you manage your European tax and legal needs through attorneys and tax advisors based in Germany.
+Through our connections with German and other European tax and law firms, we can help you manage your European tax and legal needs through advisors based in Europe.